 Space-time modelling of setline survey data followed the methods outlined in Webster (2017).
-Apart from the inclusion of new 2017 survey data, data from 1993 to 1997 were also used in the modelling this year.
-IPHC setline survey coverage in those years was less consistent than the current annual setline survey, with not all Regulatory Areas being fished each year, or only parts of some Regulatory Areas surveyed in some years (Soderlund et al. 2012).
+In addition to the inclusion of new 2017 setline survey data, data from 1993 to 1997 were also used in the modelling this year.
+The IPHC setline survey coverage in those years was less consistent than the current annual setline survey, with not all Regulatory Areas being fished each year, or only parts of some Regulatory Areas surveyed in some years (Soderlund et al. 2012).
 Nevertheless, with the model able to predict in unsurveyed locations, the addition of these data allows us to extend our understanding of changes in Pacific halibut density and distribution back to 1993.
+Space-time models were fitted to O32 WPUE, total NPUE, and total WPUE.
+Of these three variables, only O32 WPUE and total NPUE were modelled in 2016.

-The standard NMFS Bering Sea trawl survey grid has been fished annually (sometimes with expansions) since 1982 (Lauth and Nichol 2013), and data from this survey from 1993-1997 were also included in the modelling for Regulatory Areas 4A and 4CDE.
-In 2017, a northern expansion of the Bering Sea survey was fished for the second time (first fished in 2010), giving the Bering Sea complete coverage and providing valuable data for improving space-time model estimates of WPUE and NPUE in the northern Bering Sea.
-Data from the Alaska Department of Fish and Game's (ADFG) triennial Norton Sound trawl survey (Soong and Hamizaki 2012) are also used in the modelling, and along with new data from the 2017 ADFG survey, data from 1996 were also used this year.
+The standard NMFS Bering Sea trawl survey grid has been fished annually (sometimes with expansions) since 1982 (Lauth and Nichol 2013), and data from this trawl survey from 1993-1997 were also included in the modelling for Regulatory Areas 4A and 4CDE.
+In 2017, a northern expansion of the Bering Sea trawl survey was fished for the second time (it was first fished in 2010), giving the Bering Sea complete coverage and providing valuable data for improving space-time model estimates of WPUE and NPUE in the northern Bering Sea.
+Data from the Alaska Department of Fish and Game's (ADFG) triennial Norton Sound trawl survey (Soong and Hamizaki 2012) are also used in the modelling, and along with new data from the 2017 ADFG trawl survey, data from 1996 were added to the data previously used.

-The expanded setline survey in California allowed us to include all habitat as far south as to 37.75°N in the space-time models, where previously an adjustment scalar based on the West Coast trawl survey data had to be applied to account for Pacific halibut within 37.75°N and 39°N. In the modelling, a new covariate was included identifying stations north and south of 40°N. This was needed to improve prediction south of 40°N, where catch rates were extremely low: without this covariate, model predictions of WPUE and NPUE in this region in unsurveyed years would approach the overall Regulatory Area 2A mean, and would therefore likely be positively biased, with bias getting worse with increasing years before or after the setline surveys.
+The expanded setline survey in California allowed us to produce a direct density estimate as far south as to 37.75°N in the space-time models, where previously an adjustment scalar based on the West Coast trawl survey data had to be applied to account for Pacific halibut within 37.75°N and 39°N. In the modelling, a new covariate was included identifying stations north and south of 40°N. This was needed to improve prediction south of 40°N, where catch rates were extremely low: without this covariate, model predictions of WPUE and NPUE in this region in unsurveyed years would approach the overall Regulatory Area 2A mean, and would therefore likely be positively biased, with bias getting worse with increasing years before or after the setline surveys.